philbowles/PangolinMQTT/README.md

 ---

 # Issues / Support

+## IMPORTANT NOTE FOR PLATFORMIO USERS

+Pangolin is an *Arduino library*, and is 100% compatible with the ArduinoIDE and build system.
+PlatformIO, sadly, ***is not***.
+If PlatformIO has problems with code that compiles and runs correctly under ArduinoIDE, then it is a ***PlatformIO problem***, not an issue with this - or any other - valid Arduino library.

+For over 3 years I have been notifying the PlatformIO team of errors in their build setting related to the use of non-standard and non ArduinoIDE-compatible architecture #defines which break *many* vaild Arduino libraries.
+For over 3 years they have failed to fix it,so I refuse to provide any support on any of my 100% Arduino compatible libraries for users of PlatformIO until they do.

+For this reason, I will not accept any issues relating to build problems with PlatformIO, nor any pull requests or other suggestions which involve any changes that render the library less than 100% ArduinoIDE compatible.
+If you don't like this, you have two options:

+* Petition, moan, complain to PlatformIO dev team to make it 100% Arduino-compatible
+* Use another library - my position ***will not change*** until PlatformIO fix their problems

+## Non PlatformIO-related issues

 Obviously I will check the issues here from time to time, but if you want a rapid resonse, I can usually be found moderating on of these FB groups, including a new one especially set up for Pangolin users: